Up to 60% off sofas & mattresses — limited‑time deals.

 • Certifications (listed): CertiPUR-US foam; OEKO-TEX certified cover.

-• Fiberglass (listed): Fiberglass free.
+• Fiberglass (listed): Listed as fiberglass-free.

 • Warranty (listed): 10-year limited warranty.